 On its own, high blood pressure is considered a sub-clinical condition that isn’t exactly life-threatening.
-Rather, it’s the more major illnesses that high blood pressure may lead to that are a cause for concern: such as an increased risk of heart disease, or even an increased risk of stroke.
+Instead, it’s the more significant illnesses that high blood pressure may lead to that are a cause for concern: such as an increased risk of heart disease or even an increased risk of stroke.

-What this means is that, in effect, taking maitake every day can help reduce one’s risk of either heart disease and/or a stroke.
+What this means is that, in effect, taking maitake every day can help reduce one’s risk of either heart disease and a stroke.

 Regulating blood sugars a problem?
-Apparently, maitake is shown by research to have an ability to help with that, too.
+Maitake is shown by research to have an ability to help with that, too.

-Second to the research showing maitake’s wonders for the immune system, there is a wealth of studies showing that it can alter blood sugars in a positive way, and over time even protect against or support treatment for type 2 diabetes.
+Second, to the research showing maitake’s wonders for the immune system, there is a wealth of studies showing that it can positively alter blood sugars, and over time even protect against or support treatment for type 2 diabetes.

 One 2014 study showed that the mushroom’s polysaccharides were hypoglycemic, meaning they lowered blood sugars.
 They also stopped insulin resistance from occurring, the precursor condition that can eventually pave the way to diabetes.